ko5tik/pribluda.de/contents/projects/andject/index.md

 ```

-I omitted some code and exceptions -  but you see that for every preference you shall be aware of typing and provide key name.
-Imagine doing this for 30 of them.
+I omitted some code and exceptions -  but you see that for every preference you shall be aware of typing, and provide key name.
+Imagine doing this for
+30 of them.
 Being lazy programmer I do not like this.
 And this is how it looks with *andject*:

 ```java